Query, filter, full-text search and vector search documents.

 See Filtering Parameters below for details.

 When combined with a vector, the query planner will automatically combine the attribute index and the approximate nearest neighbor index for best performance and recall.
+See our post on Native Filtering for details.

 For the best performance, separate documents into namespaces instead of filtering where possible.
 See also Performance.